mwebberclay/Homicide-data-portfolio/README.md

 - **FBI Crime Data Explorer:**
   Additional contextual data and methodological notes available on the [FBI Crime Data Explorer](https://crime-data-explorer.fr.cloud.gov/).

+## Key Findings

+- **Firearm Dominance:**
+  Firearms consistently emerge as the most prevalent weapon in homicide cases, accounting for a substantial portion of overall incidents across the analyzed years.

+- **Demographic Disparities:**
+  The analysis highlights significant differences in victim demographics.
+Certain racial, ethnic, and gender groups experience disproportionately higher homicide rates.

+- **Temporal Fluctuations:**
+  Homicide rates exhibit notable trends over the 2019–2023 period, with specific years showing significant spikes that may warrant further investigation into social or economic factors.

+- **Circumstantial Insights:**
+  Distinct patterns in homicide circumstances (such as domestic violence, robbery, and gang-related incidents) suggest varied underlying causes and dynamics in different contexts.

+- **Justifiable Homicides Comparison:**
+  Comparative analysis between justifiable homicides by law enforcement and private citizens reveals differences in weapon usage and incident contexts, which may inform discussions on policies and practices.
 ---

 ## Repository Structure